Getting silly with C, part (void*)2

 int typedef puts(char* puts; char* puts; char* puts); int main() { puts(puts); puts("Welcome to my humble abode!"); }

 The explanation is simple.
 The first line is not actually a function declaration: instead, because of the buried (and out-of-order) typedef keyword, it defines a type.
-More specifically, it defines a function type — a useless but permitted construct in C that shouldn’t be confused with the more practical function pointer type.
+More specifically, it defines a function type — a fairly useless but permitted construct in C that shouldn’t be confused with the more practical function pointer type.
 In the end, we create a type named puts that can be used to declare a function according to the template of int <fn>(…).

 The second mystery might be what’s going on with the parameters — char* puts; char* puts; char* puts.
 This syntax is an obscure GNU extension called a forward parameter declaration.
 The intended use is this: